nicholaschenai/agi-potential-notes/papers/soar.md

 ![](assets/Pasted%20image%2020240306182040.png)

 Soar’s approach to hierarchical decomposition has similarities to those used in Hierarchical Task Networks, Hierarchical Goal Networks, or options in RL.

-A few distinguishing characteristics of Soar’s approach are that the hierarchical decomposition is determined by the knowledge available at run time.
+Distinguishing characteristics of Soar’s approach:
+ - **hierarchical decomposition is determined by the knowledge available at run time**.
-There is no fixed declarative structure that specifies the decomposition, nor are there fixed sequences of sub-operators that are applied.
+ - no fixed declarative structure that specifies the decomposition,
+ - nor are there fixed sequences of sub-operators that are applied.

  Within a substate, all of Soar’s processing is available, which includes planning, retrievals from semantic and episodic memory, and interaction with the external environment.

 ### Deliberate Operator Selection (resolving operator conflicts/ties)